Romulus Community School District

 Romulus Community School District, also referred to as Romulus Community Schools (RCS) and Romulus School District, is a public school district in Wayne County, Michigan in Metro Detroit.
 It serves parts of Romulus, Inkster, and Westland.

 History

 Romulus High School was built in 1957.
+The architecture firm was Jahr, Anderson of Dearborn.

 As of Summer 2013, the Inkster Public Schools District was entirely dissolved.
 The Romulus school district absorbed some of the Inkster boundary.
 Students south of Michigan Avenue and west of Middlebelt were rezoned to Romulus.